Geraldo Delamore

-Geraldo Magela Delamore Moreira (born 5 April 1963 in Mariana, Minas Gerais), known as Geraldo Delamore, is a Brazilian professional football manager.
+Geraldo Magela Delamore Moreira (born 5 April 1963), known as Geraldo Delamore, is a Brazilian professional football manager.

 Career

-In 1998-2005 he worked as a fitness coach in the Caxias, Grêmio, São Caetano and Atlético Mineiro.
+Delamore was born in Mariana, Minas Gerais.
+From 1998 to 2005 he worked as a fitness coach in the Caxias, Grêmio, São Caetano and Atlético Mineiro.
 In 2007 first he helped train Emirati club Al Ain and then became a head coach of the club.
 Since 2008 until 2010 he led Brasil de Farroupilha and Sapucaiense.
 Until July 2013 he worked as assistant in the Corinthians.
-1 January 2014 he was appointed as a head coach of the Juventude and was changed on 19 February 2014.
+On 1 January 2014, he was appointed as a head coach of the Juventude and was changed on 19 February 2014.